ivine-GIT/joint_CNN_LSTM_AAD/PreProc_folder/readme_pre_proc.txt

 The PreProc_folder contains all the necessary scripts to preprocess the speech and the EEG signals.

 Save the speech signal at 16 kHz (e.g. stim_1min.wav) and save the downsampled EEG signal at 64 Hz (e.g. eeg_1min.mat).
-The speech file should be a stereo file where each of channel corresponds to a speaker in the dual-speaker auditory scene.
+The speech file should be a stereo file where each of the channel corresponds to a particular speaker in the dual-speaker auditory scene.

 Run the jupyter notebook Data_processing.ipynb.
 This script will generate the following files and data.
 	train.csv : csv file containing the filenames of the training set at 3 sec trail duration